Hannanf/capstone_project/README.md

 ETL Process:
 * Reformat and load in the raw data into a dataframe in Jupyter Notebook using Python Pandas Library
 * CSV files are connected to PostgreSQL Database, data is consolidated and stored on AWS
-* 2 tables are created in SQL, join applied
+* 2 tables are created in SQL, inner join applied
-* Data is scaled and normalized in the model
+* Data is scaled and normalized in the model ?

 Preliminary feature engineering and preliminary feature selection, including the decision-making process
 * Target: identify which variable is highly correlated to the insurance cost